What Exactly is PPE?

 How to use it

 Where PPE is deemed necessary the employer must provide instruction and training on how to use it, and how to maintain the equipment.
 The employer should provide details of the risks the PPE will avoid or limit.
-The employee has a due to ensure the PPE is used and looked after.
-Employees also have a duty to report any defects to the employer.
+The employee and any limb (b) workers have a duty to ensure the PPE is used and looked after.
+Workers also have a duty to report any defects to the employer.

 Personal protection equipment is a form of equipment used and worn by people at work to protect themselves from certain hazards.
 Other methods of controlling the hazards must be sought before this is used.
 PPE has limitations and won’t always protect against the risks associated with the hazard.
 When looking at health and safety hierarchy of controls, PPE is to be used a last resort.
 When selecting the protective equipment, consideration must be given to the practicalities of use, comfort and ease of movement.
 The Personal Protective Equipment Regulations place duties on employers to provide and maintain equipment, and employees to use the equipment correctly.
 Employees must report defects or when PPE is lost and employers should not charge for PPE.